Congrats are in order, you’ve managed to divorce a narcissist (or maybe you were lucky enough not to marry them in the first place). Not an easy feat!

-Because a narcissist isn’t willingly going to seek therapy for self-improvement (they’re perfect, the problem is everyone else), there likely won’t be an official, clinical diagnosis.
+A narcissist isn’t willingly going to seek therapy for self-improvement (they’re perfect, the problem is everyone else), so there likely won’t be an official, clinical diagnosis.

-The problem with proving narcissistic personality disorder in court is the time, expense, and difficulty to actually prove it.
+The problem with proving narcissistic personality disorder in court is the time, expense, and difficulty of actually proving it.

 The effort will be exhausting and expensive and, in the end, could prove futile.
 The family court system simply isn’t set up to deal with the sh*t-storm associated with narcissism or other personality disorders, for that matter.